Anywhere Mobility Studio Demo Processes

 A series of demo warehouse processes can be found when drilling down the warehouse menu item in the main menu.

 The demo processes included are listed below.
-It is important that these processes are executed in the order displayed below.
+Execute these processes in the order shown.

-The WMS processes share some common prerequisites, described here.
+The WMS processes share common prerequisites, described here.

 WMS Receipt

 The WMS Receipt process supports the goods receipt process based on a Warehouse Receipt document, with or without the use of bins.
-When items should be received from a warehouse that is set up for Warehouse receipt processing, the lines should be retrieved from the released source document that triggers its receipt.
+When items are received from a warehouse set up for Warehouse Receipt processing, retrieve the lines from the released source document that triggers the receipt.
 A source document for a Warehouse Receipt can be:

-A Warehouse Receipt document is generated beforehand in Microsoft Dynamics NAV for one or more of these source documents.
-The posting of the Warehouse Receipt document as receipt to the related source document is integrated in the mobile process.
+A Warehouse Receipt document is generated in advance in Microsoft Dynamics NAV for one or more of these source documents.
+Posting of the Warehouse Receipt document as receipt to the related source document is integrated in the mobile process.

-The WMS Put-away process supports the put-away process based on a Warehouse Put-away document, optionally with or without the use of bins.
-The Warehouse Put-away document contains the instructions that a warehouse employee will follow to put received items into storage.
-A Warehouse Put-away document is used when the location is set up to require both put-away and receipt processing.
-A put-away document is generated beforehand in Microsoft Dynamics Business Central based on a Warehouse Receipt.
-Splitting put-away document lines and the registration of the put-away document is integrated in the mobile process.
+The WMS Put-Away process supports the put-away process based on a Warehouse Put-Away document, optionally with or without the use of bins.
+The Warehouse Put-Away document contains the instructions a warehouse employee follows to put received items into storage.
+A Warehouse Put-Away document is used when the location requires both put-away and receipt processing.
+A put-away document is generated in advance in Microsoft Dynamics Business Central based on a Warehouse Receipt.
+Splitting put-away document lines and registration of the put-away document is integrated in the mobile process.

 WMS Pick

 The WMS Pick process supports the pick process based on a Warehouse Pick document, with or without the use of bins.
-The Warehouse Pick document contains the instructions that a warehouse employee will follow to pick items from the warehouse.
-The picking of items with lot and/or serial tracking applied is supported by the process.
-A Warehouse Pick document is used when the location is set up to require both shipment and pick processing.
-A pick document is generated beforehand in Microsoft Dynamics Business Central based on a Warehouse Shipment.
-The registration of the pick document is integrated in the mobile process.
+The Warehouse Pick document contains the instructions a warehouse employee follows to pick items from the warehouse.
+The process supports picking items with lot and/or serial tracking.
+A Warehouse Pick document is used when the location requires both shipment and pick processing.
+A pick document is generated in advance in Microsoft Dynamics Business Central based on a Warehouse Shipment.
+Registration of the pick document is integrated in the mobile process.

 This process has a sequential variant, please see link below.